asadm/vibemode/readme.md

 ## 🤔 Why

-Sure you can use Cursor or Copilot but I usually resort to using the model directly using the official UI they provide by copying relevant (or all) my code into the chat, be it ChatGPT or AI Studio.
+Sure, you can use Cursor or Copilot or Aider but I usually resort to using the model directly using the official UI they provide by copying relevant (or all) my code into the chat UI.
-I then want to apply the suggested changes back to my repo.
-This is the missing glue for this workflow!
+The model then suggests changes in chat.
+I then want to apply the suggested changes back to my repo. `vibemode` is the missing glue for this workflow!

 ## ✨ Features